Enhanced negative capacitance in La-doped Pb(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ ferroelectric capacitor from tuning of bias voltage pulse: Results and Discussion

 Figures 2a and 2c, respectively, show the $\textit{major}$ $P-V$ hysteresis loops traced over different timescale (across 200 $\mu$s-100 ms) for the (111) and (001) films while Figs. 2b and 2d show the corresponding timescale dependence of the coercive voltage $V_C$; $V_C$ is higher at a smaller timescale (i.e., at a higher frequency).
 The $V_C$ versus frequency ($f$) data are found to follow a power-law dependence $V_C$ $\propto$ $f^{\alpha}$ (Fig. 3).
-Interestingly, for both the cases, there is a crossover in the power-law dependence and $\alpha$ varies from 0.23 to 0.27 and from 0.26 to 0.32 for (111) and (001) films, respectively.
+It is important to point out here that even though the difference in deposition temperature of top and bottom electrodes could introduce asymmetric interface barriers or dead layers, its influence on the ferroelectric properties such as vertical asymmetry \cite{Borisov} in the ferroelectric hysteresis loop, imprint effect, change in ferroelectric polarization and coercive voltage over a number of cycle of measurements etc. turns out to be quite small.
+We did not observe vertical asymmetry in the hysteresis loop.
+The imprint effect is also quite small.
+Similar effect has been observed by others as well.
+Moreover, all the results are consistent across a number of cycle of measurements.
+This could be because the films were annealed following deposition using appropriate partial pressure of oxygen within the deposition chamber which helped in reducing the oxygen non-stoichiometry and also the asymmetry in the film/electrode interface barrier composition \cite{Mak}.
+Interestingly, for both the cases of $V_C - f$ patterns, there is a crossover in the power-law dependence and $\alpha$ varies from 0.23 to 0.27 and from 0.26 to 0.32 for (111) and (001) films, respectively.
 It indicates a crossover in the domain switching mechanism (discussed later) across the timescale range covered here.
 The magnitude of the $V_C$ is large (of the order of 1000 kV/cm).
 However, such a large $V_C$ has earlier been observed \cite{Borderon} in PZT system containing, primarily, c-domains because of higher domain pinning energy.
 Small gap observed in the $P-V$ hysteresis loops could originate from a little bit of leakage \cite{Meyer}.
-The leakage current versus voltage characteristics were measured for both the samples \cite{supplementary}; it turns out to be three orders of magnitude smaller than the polarization current.
+The leakage current versus voltage characteristics were measured for both the samples (supplementary materials); it turns out to be three orders of magnitude smaller than the polarization current.
 The $P-V$ loop shape conforms to the expected shape in most of the cases except when traced at a faster rate in the case of the (001) film.
 It cannot be due to the influence of leakage since at a shorter timescale the influence of leakage decreases \cite{Meyer}.
-The `gap' in the $P-V$ loop decreases progressively with the decrease in timescale of the measurement \cite{supplementary}.
-In addition, measurement of the hysteresis loop has been carried out using a specially designed bias voltage pulse structure which eliminates the lossy component effectively \cite{supplementary}.
+The `gap' in the $P-V$ loop decreases progressively with the decrease in timescale of the measurement (supplementary materials).
+Also, using two sets of preset pulses without any intermediate delay, it is possible to show that the `gap' in the $P-V$ loop could be nearly eliminated (supplementary materials).
+Importantly, determination of the capacitance-voltage characteristics from the differentiation of the $P-V$ loops shows clearly negligible influence of the gap on the specific capacitance.
+In addition, measurement of the hysteresis loop has been carried out using a specially designed bias voltage pulse structure which eliminates the lossy component effectively (supplementary materials).
 The results of all these measurements indicate that the distortion in the loop shape cannot originate from leakage.
 The unusual loop shape observed under shorter voltage pulse (less than 1 ms) could possibly result from change in the domain switching mechanism and the corresponding thermodynamics.
 Distorted $major$ $P-V$ loops at a higher voltage and shorter timescale have been observed by others as well \cite{Hu}.